Sikh Village: Landmarks

 The Tadbund Hanuman temple is located here.
-Also it is the place where the Indian hockey players Mukesh Kumar and Saranjeet Singh live.
-Old Mudfort, an area earlier named as Tilleri is also very near.
-Sikh Village is also house to the Dobhi ghat that was given to local washer man community by British to wash soiled clothes here by not going to Hasmathpet lake.
+It is also the hometown of famous Indian hockey players Mukesh Kumar and Saranjeet Singh.
+Old Mudfort, an area earlier called Tilleri, is also nearby.
+Sikh Village is also home to the Dobhi ghat, that was given to local laundry community by the British, more convenient for washing soiled clothing than Hasmathpet lake.

 Masthana Hotel is an age-old landmark of Sikh Village and Mudfort.
 It is close to Trimulgherry, Park View Enclave and the AWHO housing colony.
 There is a Gurudwara in the vicinity.
 The key circle areas are Diamond Point Circle, Mastana Hotel Cross.
 The Diamond Point Hotel is also there in the area.

 It has a number of function halls like Imperial Gardens, Jewel Gardens, Bantia Gardens, and Raja Rajeshwari Gardens.
 A hockey ground is planned in the area.

-The wholesale Monda Market which was moved from Secunderabad is located here.
+The wholesale Monda Market was moved to Sikh Village from Secunderabad.

 The landscape of Sikh Village was entirely lush green fields of fruits and vegetables, hence the name thota.